ngocthien2409/SQL_E-Commerce_Project/README.md

 | Row |  time  |  Avg_total_transactions_per_user  |
 |-----|--------|-----------------------------------|
 |   1 | 201707 |                  4.16390041493776 |

+The average total transactions per user for July are displayed in the table.
+Based on the data, it can be inferred that the average user completed 1.11 transactions in July 2017.
+This could help analyze user activity, monitor how users interact with your platform or assess how well marketing initiatives or promotions performed that particular month.

 ### 5.6 Average amount of money spent per session.
 Only include purchaser data in July 2017